te-yun/if-sitesearch/Backlog.md

     * let the crawler talk to Site Search API to feed its content

 # next
+* talk to Jochannes about Search Service / Elasticsearch tuning
 * "Site Search in a minute" on YouTube
 * Marketing website / product frontpage
 * save siteSecret in persistent store, not in the ElasticSearch document